Oak Learners is Bridging the Gap for Ontario Students through Arts and Mindfulness-based Elementary Education

 Bridging the Gap for all students

 Recognizing the need for increased support for students experience difficulty in the school system, Oak Learners brings together experienced and energetic educators to provide an enriched and supportive learning environment for their students.

 While acknowledging the importance of ensuring our students are meeting or exceeding the Ontario Curriculum, Oak Learners provides an enhanced alternative education program which draws from the educational philosophies of Montessori, Waldorf, Enki, Homeschooling, Unschooling and Constructivism.
 Our program is enriched through the Arts, outdoor exploration and through encouraging the natural curiosity of our learners.

-Our visit Bridge the Gap program is intended to provide a personalized and enriched approach to each child’s school journey.
+Our alternative day school program is intended to provide a personalized and enriched approach to each child’s school journey.
 Students may attend for one, two or five days per week and participate in programs that will support their challenges or enhance their strengths.
 For part-time students, we work together with the family to design a program that complements the rest of their school week.

 Oak Learners has been offering flexibility to families since 2015.
 Parents collaborate with educators and support workers to create an individualized learning plan, delivered in a safe, nurturing and creative environment.
 The progressive, interdisciplinary approach to programming engages students in the learning process and supports them in developing essential skills in 21st century competencies, including resiliency, goal setting, collaboration, technology and creativity.

 Key benefits of the boutique-style classrooms at Oak Learners include daily mindfulness practices and inquiry-based curriculum with full arts-integration.
 Low student-teacher ratios allow teachers to be completely involved in each stage of student learning and to build stronger and more supportive relationships among peers.
 With more support and teacher involvement, students are more motivated to succeed and become more involved in their own education, setting them up for future successes.